cubanerick/Friend-Finder/README.md

 ### Instructions

-1. Answer the survey and clich the button to watch the modal toggle with your best match
+1. Answer the survey and click the button to watch the modal toggle with your best match

 2. The `server.js` file requires the basic npm packages needed: `express`, `body-parser` and `path`.